mikeandike523/DesignCSG/README.md

 * OpenCL compatible graphics processor.
 NVidia Geforece GTX or RTX recommended.
 * At least 8GB ram
 ## Usage
-* Download and run the installer from *todo*.
-* Open the program and read through the example code
+* Clone the repo and run the program using `master/run.bat`.
+  * If you get a dll error, run `master/copydlls.bat`.
+* At any time, you can download the latest updates using `git pull`.
-* Use the API documentation to modify the code to your liking
+* Open the example code with `file -> open -> Example.py`, and visualize your design using `file -> run`.
+Use the API reference to modify the code to your liking.
-* Save your design with `file -> save`
+* Save your design with `file -> save`.
-* View your changes by selecting `file -> run`
+* View your changes by selecting `file -> run`.
 * When you are ready, export your design using `file -> export`.
-Medium resolution exports can be completed in less than half an hour
+Most medium resolution exports can be completed in less than half an hour.
+* You can create a new design with `file -> new`, or open an existing one with `file -> open`.
 ## API Reference
 * Todo.
 ## License